Communication Technology and Entrepreneurship (MSc)

 - If you have software skills, you will have the opportunity to apply to the Alacrity Foundation to take part in their “boot camp”.
 This 12 month programme provides graduates with practical business training, software skills & mentorship so they can develop as entrepreneurs and launch their own UK based technology companies.

-An upper 2nd class honours degree in Electrical or Electronic Engineering or a similar field from a good UK university or an equivalent international degree qualification.
-If you have a good 2:2 or equivalent, or relevant industrial experience, we will give your application individual consideration.
+A lower second class honours degree in Electrical or Electronic Engineering, Communication Engineering, Communicaton Technology, Wireless Engineering or a similar field from a good UK university or an equivalent international degree qualification.

 This course is presented as a one-year, full-time Master's level programme.